ibm-js/delite/docs/theme.md

 - it contains subdirectories holodark, ios, and bootstrap
 - each of those subdirectories contains file1.css and file2.css

-The theme is detected automatically based on the platform and browser, and the correct files are loaded.
+The theme is detected automatically based on the platform and browser, and the correct file is loaded as well as the global css file for the theme.

 You can alternately pass an additional URL parameter string theme={theme widget} to force a specific theme through the browser